sy-wada/blue_benchmark_with_transformers/README.md

 **Note**:
 - Due to the size of BIOSSES, the performance is unstable.
-  * In addition to epochs and learning rate , we try multiple random seeds (n=20) and choose models in the top 50 (top 10%) on the development set.
+  * In addition to epochs and learning rate , we run with different random seeds (n=20) and choose models in the top 50 (top 10%) on the development set.
   * Then, we evaluate the mean of test scores on each model.
   * It is suggested in [Peng et al. (2019)](#ypeng).